๐ŸŽฒStatistical Mechanics

 Temperature Dependence of Fermi-Dirac Statistics

-• Thermal smearing at finite TT allows electrons within kT\sim kT of EFE_F to be excited to higher states
+• Thermal smearing at finite TT softens this step.
+Electrons within roughly ยฑkT\pm kT of ฮผ\mu can be thermally excited to higher states, leaving holes below.

 Fermi Temperature

-• Defined as TF=EF/kT_F = E_F / k, providing a characteristic temperature scale for the system
+• Defined as TF=EF/kT_F = E_F / k, this sets the characteristic temperature scale for the system.

-Compare: Fermi temperature in metals vs. semiconductors—metals have TFT_F far above room temperature (strongly degenerate), while lightly doped semiconductors can approach classical behavior.
+Compare: Fermi temperature in metals vs. semiconductors.
+Metals have TFT_F far above room temperature (strongly degenerate electron gas), while lightly doped semiconductors have low carrier densities and can approach classical behavior even at modest temperatures.
 This distinction is critical for understanding why metals and semiconductors respond so differently to temperature changes.

 Applications: From Electronics to Astrophysics